Functions Question 469

 A) Reflexive only

-B) Symmetric only
+B) Symmetrical only

-C) Transitive only
+C) Transitive only.

-D) An equivalence relation
+D) A equivalence relation

 Show Answer